 - Series: Book 2 in The Charleston Trilogy

-Flirting With Disaster was a well written story, just not anything special.
-It’s okay but not one you’ll bother to remember once you finished reading.
+Flirting With Disaster was a well-written story, just not anything special.
+It’s okay but not one you’ll bother to remember once you finish reading.
 Would I suggest buying this book?
 Probably not.
-But if you happen upon a discounted copy then sure, I suggest giving it a go.
+But if you happen upon a discounted copy, then sure, I suggest giving it a go.

-One tiny thing that stood out though is the crazy amount of times the author used the “regarded” line.
+One tiny thing that stood out, though, is the crazy amount of times the author used the “regarded” line.
 It was used several times per chapter.
-I mean it’s one thing to include a similar work a few times in a book but it used in this book at a ridiculous level.
-I really don’t get how it wasn’t caught by the editor, considering overall this book was so well done.
+I mean, it’s one thing to include a similar work a few times in a book, but it is used in this book at a ridiculous level.
+I really don’t get how it wasn’t caught by the editor, considering overall, this book was so well done.
 He’s a collection of just some of the different ways the author used the exact same phrase.
-I know it’s petty but it really just annoyed me to no end when reading the book.
+I know it’s petty, but it really annoyed me when reading the book.

 - He regarded her patiently.

 - He regarded Amanda curiously.

 - Nadine regarded the two of them with interest.

 - She paused with the sandwich halfway to her mouth and regarded him suspiciously.